WIDU

 WIDU (1600 AM) is a radio station broadcasting a gospel music format.
-Licensed to Fayetteville, North Carolina, United States, it serves the Fayetteville area.
+Licensed to Fayetteville, North Carolina, United States, it serves the Fayetteville metropolitan area.
 The station is owned by WIDU Broadcasting, Inc.

 History

 WIDU was Fayetteville's fourth radio station when it signed on in December 1958 with 1,000 watts of power and a Top 40 format.
 Six years later, WIDU became the city's first black radio station.
 In 1987, Wes Cookman, who is white and later married a black woman he met at WIDU, became majority owner and changed its format to black gospel.
 Bill Belche Sr., one of those who started the station, had recently died and the WIDU was having trouble competing with larger stations.

 In 1998, Cookman bought WAGR in Lumberton and WEWO in Laurinburg.

 Later, Cookman added WFMO in Fairmont to what was called "WE-DO" network, whose black gospel and news and information programming originated from the WIDU studios.

 Terry Jordan of WFNC became the WE-DO network's only white host in 2001 but ended up moving the show to WAZZ after two weeks; he remained an engineer for WE-DO network.